 Students who earn and accept college credit in an OnRamps course may request a transcript from UT Austin's Office of the Registrar, Transcript Services, and have it sent to their chosen higher education institution.
 Students will not automatically receive a transcript.

 Students must wait until the final course grade is recorded with the Office of the Registrar before ordering a transcript.
 Students may use the Registrar's See My Grades application to confirm their course grade is posted to their UT Austin transcript.

 OnRamps students may use the online transcript ordering system for the three years following the end of their course.

 The information below is provided to help answer some of the common questions related to OnRamps transcripts.
 More information may also be found on the OnRamps website.

-Should I keep the Letter Grade Transcript option or should I choose the Pass/Fail Transcript Option?
+Should I keep the Letter Grade transcript option or choose the Pass/Fail transcript option?

 Q - What does this mean?

 Q - It seems like Pass/Fail is the best option - shouldn't I just choose it?

 Q - What is I don't plan on going to UT?

 Q - What would you recommend as the next steps?